 Just like humans, dogs need quality nutrition.
 If it’s good enough for us to take, then it’s good enough for our dogs!

-I currently buy this omega three supplement.
-Because you know exactly what you are getting in the bottle, and it has been carefully filtered to ensure it’s both high quality and without any trace of toxic metals!
+I recommend this omega 3 supplement for dogs – because it uses the same top quality fish oil that I buy for myself.
+And because you know exactly what you are getting in the bottle – it has been carefully filtered to ensure the high quality is maintained but without any trace of toxic metals!